apancorb/sandbox/arcana/README.md

 # Arcana

-Arcana allows configurable strategies and automatic execution of concentrated liquidity pool positions for the uniswap protocol.
+Arcana allows configurable strategies and automatic execution of concentrated liquidity pool positions for the uniswap protocol, see https://app.uniswap.org/pools.

 The strategies are configured as `actors`, where each actor defines a strategy that thinks will work best for a given uniswap liquidity